*Diving Operations: COVID-19*

 - Small and large vessels suitable for scuba research (see Vessel Operations)

 The DSO offers a variety of program required and optional training for divers.
 Training courses include: CPR/ First Aid, Oxygen Administration, Dive Rescue Techniques, Dry Suit, Enriched Air (NITROX), and others.
 Courses are offered periodically during the diving season but can be scheduled during other times.
 Recreational certifications are available for certain courses.
 Contact the DSO for scheduling and applicable pricing information.

-The Darling Marine Center has a recreational scuba club which operates under guidelines set forth by the UMaine Department of Campus Recreation.
+The Darling Marine Center has a recreational scuba club that operates under guidelines set forth by the UMaine Department of Campus Recreation.
 This club is affiliated with the recreational scuba club at the University of Maine’s Orono campus, but maintains independence with its own bylaws, officers, and operating procedures.
 Club activity is directly dependent on member involvement.